tryscer/flock/flock-music.md

 “Come on, Alice!”
 ​	“I don’t want to.”
-​	I’m sitting on the ground in front of the carousel.
-Everybody else is riding the horses.
+​	I’m sitting on the ground in front of the carousel, playing with a book of matches.
+I let each one burn until it almost reaches my fingers, then toss it in the grass.
+A small pile of blackened match ends sits next to me, smelling of sulfur and warm earth.
+​	Everybody else is riding on the horses.
 They bob up and down, rotating slowly, each in his turn appearing and disappearing from view.
 ​	“Come sit with me on the horse!” cries Cindy.
 Her horse, of peeling white fur and fading blue saddle, is circling the platform, about to drop out of the horizon line of my sight.
 Eleanore, on a horse of peeling white and fading green, is riding hard on her tail.
 ​	“I do not want to celebrate,” I shout after her.
-​	“I never knew a music show could feel this way,” Barry says, coming into view.
+​	“I never knew a music show can be like that,” Barry says, coming into view.
 His saddle is fading gold and his smile is idiotic.
 ​	“That was one song!”
+I shout.
 ​	"But what a song," he replies, staring at a point above his head.
-"I mean seeing those cigarette girls program in action, that was fine, but the music...
+"I mean seeing those cigarette girls in action, that was fine, but the music...
 I mean the dancing..."
-​	"You don't get it," shouts Eleanore from the edge of the platform, “that show was—“ ​	“What?”
-I shout after her.
+​	"You don't get it," shouts Eleanore from the edge of the platform, “that show was—“ ​	I shout after her, “What?”
 ​	Tim is rolling into view, checking out his reflection in the gilded, bulb-studded mirrors.
 As a mature man he forewent the horse in favor of a carriage.
-His manliness is challenged by the Bear-gineer he's holding.
+His manliness is challenged by the Bear-gineer he's still holding.
 ​	“Have you seen that guitarist?" he says. "​I mean did you hear what she *did* with that *guitar*?"
-​	"What show did you guys go and see?" asks the child riding the fading yellow horse behind Tim's carriage.
+​	"What show did you guys go and see?" asks the kid riding the fading yellow-saddled horse behind Tim's carriage.
 ​	"It was the best show ever, man," Tim tells him.
 "They're called the Steam Pillars.
 They were on fire."
 The kid is about ten or twelve and obviously dressed by his mother for a special occasion: pressed striped shirt and Sunday shoes.
 He has thick glasses on.
 ​	”You'll see other shows!” says Cindy as she reappears.
 Her golden hair bobs gently around her shoulders.
 ​	"How?"
-I say, bitterly.
+I say bitterly.
 "Who will come with me?"
 ​	"I'll come with you!" says the kid.
 "My name is Bernie."
 ​	“I said that show was *fire!*” Says Eleanor.
 ​	“It was,” I say.
 “It was until Barry’s friend shut it all down!”